m-reza-rahman/jakartaee-azure/iaas/README.md

 	```
 	ssh wildfly@[public IP]
 	```
-* Run the following to update the package manager.
+* Run the following to update the operating system.

 	```
-	sudo apt-get update
+	sudo yum update
 	```
 * Install Java by executing the following command.